Best Neighbourhoods In London

 Greenwich lies on the South Bank of the River Thames, until the construction of the DLR and Jubilee Line extension, it was a little too cut off to appeal to many visitors.
 Now, though, this is a significant plus, as the result of that historic isolation is a village vibe and a strong sense of community.

-More for you: 7 Best London Day Trips
+More for you: 7 Best Attractions in London

 The neighborhood is packed with interesting things to do: hop abroad at the cutty sark, the world’s only surviving tea chippers, and visit the natural maritime museum.
 It is housed in the old naval college designed by Sir Christopher Wren of St Paul’s Cathedral fame, straddle the prime meridian at the royal observatory in Green Wich Park.